PyThaiNLP/nlpo3/nlpo3-nodejs/README.md

     - rust_mode.node
 ```

+## Install

+For now, copy the whole `nlpo3` directory after build to your project.

 ## Usage

-For now, copy the whole `nlpo3` directory after build to your project

-In NodeJS:
+In JavaScript:
 ```javascript
 const nlpO3 = require(`${path_to_nlpo3}`)